 Distributing co-operatives must prepare a disclosure statement for potential members.

-Non-distributing co-operatives are not required to prepare a disclosure statement except in limited circumstances where the operations of the proposed co-operative may result in a significant financial risk to members.
+Non-distributing co-operatives are not required to prepare a formation disclosure statement unless directed to do so by the Registrar.
+A disclosure statement will be required where the operations of the proposed co-operative may result in a significant financial risk to members or where other circumstances exist that warrant the preparation of a disclosure statement.
 Contact Registry Services for further information.

 The formation disclosure statement must contain information necessary to ensure potential members understand the nature and extent of their financial involvement or liability as a member of the co-operative.
 The disclosure statement should address: